Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 The agent is written in Perl and calls basic OS commands to obtain required statistics like vmstat, lparstat and svmon.

-You can even use already installed LPAR2RRD agents and direct them to XorMon NG host.
+You can even use already installed LPAR2RRD agents and direct them to XorMon host.

 Additional information about the OS agent you can find in